-Continuing with the free Halloween themed printables, here’s another easy craft for you and your little ones.
+Continuing with the Halloween themed printables, here’s another easy craft for you and your little ones.
 This one is a build a mummy activity.

 I’m sure with a some great cutting and sticking skills, and some awesome pencil control your children will have this one wrapped up in time!

 These cute mummy templates are great for preschoolers to use because they’re so simple for them to put together!

 And there’s a color and a plain template – so your little ones can choose the colors and decorate their own scary monsters!